 Danielle Rother, Pinterest Manager

-Splitting up household chores has not always been easy for my husband and I, and at other times it has.
-For example, I enjoy making the bed (plus I’m usually the last one to wake up in the morning), so it makes sense that I take on that responsibility each day.
-My husband has an easier time using the vacuum to get around corners on the floor, and it’s something he’s chosen to do every week for our household.
+Splitting up household chores has not always been easy for us, and at other times it has.
+For example, I enjoy making the bed — plus I’m usually the last one to wake up in the morning — so it makes sense that I take on the responsibility of making the bed everyday.
+My husband has an easier time using the vacuum to get around furniture and small corners, so that’s a chore he has chosen to do every week for our household.

-We are still learning a lot about each other and how to navigate these responsibilities in our daily life — and that’s okay!
-Communication is a huge part of running a household; for some couples that have a lot of difficulties in this area I would advise them to seek counseling.
-I’ve learned that the problem is usually never the chore itself, but how one is communicating their expectations to the other in particular situations.
+For newlyweds household responsibilities can be difficult for many couples to figure out together.
+After over a year and a half of marriage we are still learning a lot about each other and how to navigate these responsibilities in our daily life — and that’s okay!
+Communication is a huge part of running a household.
+I’ve learned whenever there has been a household problem it is usually not about the chore itself, but how one is communicating their expectations to the other in a particular situation.
+Learning effective communication strategies can make household responsibilities go over more smoothly and it creates the opportunity for you to understand your spouse and their needs better.